TalAloni/iSCSIConsole/Readme.md

 ====================
 iSCSI Console is a Free, Open Source, User-Mode iSCSI Target Server written in C#.
 iSCSI Console is cross-platform, portable and requires no installation.
-iSCSI Console can serve serve physical and virtual disks to multiple clients.
+iSCSI Console can serve physical and virtual disks to multiple clients.

 About the iSCSI library:
 ========================